hankuoffroad/hackmamba-techwriting-submission/Hackmamba_submission.md

 These workflows demonstrate Rocky Linux's commitment to maintaining up-to-date and reliable documentation through automation, benefiting contributors and users.

-## 4. Conclusion – Key takeaways and future directions for documentation in DevOps.
+## 4. Conclusion – Key takeaways and future directions for documentation in DevOps

 Effective documentation is more than just writing.
 It’s about building scalable, developer-friendly workflows that enhance collaboration and maintain quality.
 The Rocky Linux GitHub Actions setup with Mattermost is a prime example of how automation streamlines documentation workflows, reduces friction in PR reviews, and ensures documentation stays up-to-date with minimal manual intervention.